jasmine-contrib/grunt-jasmine-task/README.md

   - src : Your source files to test, loaded first
   - helpers : Any helpers files to aid in testing, loaded next
   - specs : Spec files that contain your jasmine tests
+  - amd: If true the spec files will be loaded via an AMD `require` call.
   - timeout : The timeout where the tests are abandoned
   - template : Path to a custom template.
   - server :